sonic-pi-net/sonic-pi/README.md

 * Compile the `cljs` source: `cd app/gui/html`, `lein cljsbuild once`
 * Start the server: `cd app/scripts`, `ruby ws.rb`
 * Open a browser and go to `http://localhost:8000`

+## Acknowledgements

+Sonic Pi has been developed within the Computer Laboratory at the University of Cambridge in collaboration with the Raspberry Pi Foundation.